Compliance & Privacy Office

 Learn more about security compliance ›

-The Office of Research Compliance (ORC) administers the Research Compliance Program under the direction of the chief compliance officer, deputy compliance officer and the research compliance officer.
+The Compliance & Privacy Office administers the Research Compliance Program under the direction of the chief compliance officer, deputy compliance officer and the research compliance officer.

 The program furthers the commitment of UC Irvine Health and the College of Health Sciences to advance the knowledge and practice of medicine through scholarly research, physician education and the provision of high-quality medical care to patients through a framework that fosters a culture of research integrity and compliance with federal, state, sponsor, university and The Joint Commission standards.